 As today’s kitchens are increasingly getting larger in square footage, the idea of adding a second island rather than one single countertop island is becoming more popular.
-Two islands in an expansive kitchen allow for better flow, functionality, and efficiency.
+Two islands in an expansive kitchen allows for better flow, functionality, and efficiency.

 Madura Gold Granite Countertops on Double Islands